linesight/cefpython/api/cefpython.md

 * cef.TID_IO: Used to process IPC and network messages.
 Do not perform blocking tasks on this thread.
 All tasks posted after CefBrowserProcessHandler::OnContextInitialized() and before CefShutdown() are guaranteed to run.

 List of threads in the Renderer process:
-* cef.TID_RENDERER: Tasks may be posted to this thread after CefRenderProcessHandler::OnRenderThreadCreated but are not guaranteed to run before sub-process termination (sub-processes may be killed at any time without warning).
+* cef.TID_RENDERER: Tasks may be posted to this thread after CefRenderProcessHandler::OnWebKitInitialized but are not guaranteed to run before sub-process termination (sub-processes may be killed at any time without warning).

 ### PostDelayedTask